-In quantitative terms, Europe is clearly the global IRC leader.
-The total number of articles involving international collaboration during the period studied (2009-2018) was about 2.2 million in the EU-28 as compared to about 1.4 million in the US and about 0.7 million in China.
-Globally, about 490,000 articles involving international collaboration were published in 2018, of which 57.4% involved co-authors from EU-28 countries.
-In the EU-28 45.7% of articles involved international collaboration; in the US, the rate was 40.8%.
-In ten countries, six out of ten articles had at least one international author.
-The research internationalization leaders include two largesized systems (the United Kingdom and France) and eight small- and medium-sized systems.
-However, IRC in Europe is not dependent on national research output or on the number of research personnel.
+Kingdom and France) and eight small- and medium-sized systems.
+However, IRC in Europe is not dependent on total national research output or on the number of research personnel.
 (When IRC was plotted against publication numbers and researcher numbers, correlations proved negligible).
-At the same time, Europe's future as a global scientific powerhouse has been called into question on qualitative grounds-that is, because of the lower than expected numbers of breakthrough papers (Rodríguez-Navarro & Brito, 2019), or papers leading to breakthrough achievements among the European most highly cited publications.
-As the authors conclude, "if the EU genuinely wants to recover its past status as a global scientific powerhouse ... then strict measures should be taken by all EU countries regarding research" (Rodríguez-Navarro & Brito, 2019, p.
-15).
+At the same time, Europe's future as a global scientific powerhouse has been called into question on qualitative grounds.
+This is due to the lower than expected numbers of breakthrough papers (Rodríguez-Navarro and Brito 2019) or papers leading to breakthrough achievements among the most highly cited European publications.
+As the authors conclude, '[I]f the EU genuinely wants to recover its past status as a global scientific powerhouse ... then strict measures should be taken by all EU countries regarding research' (Rodríguez-Navarro and Brito 2019, 15).

 International collaboration in Europe is closely linked with European integration and EU research funding.
-The rationale behind supporting IRC at the EU level is reported to be twofold: "(1) to enhance Europe's scientific excellence, and (2) to spur European integration" (Olechnicka, Ploszaj, & Celinska-Janowicz, 2019, p.
-137).
-Collaboration has steadily increased in the last two decades because of the EU funding incentives.
-A report on the effectiveness in fostering Europe's international competitiveness in science shows that the share of internationally collaborative papers published by participants in the 7th Framework Program for Research and Technological Development (2007-2013, the predecessor of the current Horizon 2020 program), increased by 11.5-11.9 percentage points in major funding streams (European Commission, 2015, p.
-26).
-Collaborations started with generous EU funding often continue after funding ends; importantly, the Schengen Area comprises 26 European states that have officially abolished all passport control at their mutual borders; a single jurisdiction for international travel purposes, combined with massive EU funding, clearly supports international research collaboration (and researchlinked international mobility, not analyzed here).
-However, EU funding is reported to enable scientists to establish new international research collaborations rather than to create effective collaborations (in terms of productivity) (Defazio, Lockett and Wright, 2009, p.
-304).
-A single market for research is developing within the EU: a study comparing intra-EU and extra-EU copublication patterns shows a combination of Europeanization and internationalization trends (Mattson, Laget, Nilsson, & Sundberg, 2008, p.
-573).
-International collaboration includes also biregional collaboration (such as EU-28 co-publishing with Latin America), with the powerful role of the USA as the main collaborating partner for almost all countries involved in such collaborations (Belli & Baltà, 2019, p.
-1465).
+The rationale behind supporting IRC at the EU level is reported to be twofold: '(1) to enhance Europe's scientific excellence, and (2) to spur European integration' (Olechnicka, Ploszaj, and Celinska-Janowicz 2019, 137).
+Collaboration has steadily increased in the last two decades as a result of the EU funding incentives.
+A report on the effectiveness of fostering Europe's international competitiveness in science shows that the share of internationally collaborative papers published by participants in the 7th Framework Program for Research and Technological Development (2007-2013), the predecessor of the current Horizon 2020 program, increased by 11.5-11.9 percentage points in major funding streams (European Commission 2015, 26).
+Collaborations begun with generous EU funding often continue after funding ends.
+Importantly, the Schengen Area comprises 26 European states that have officially abolished all passport control at their mutual borders; a single jurisdiction for international travel purposes, combined with massive EU funding, clearly supports international research collaboration (and research-linked international mobility, not analyzed here).
+However, EU funding is reported to only enable scientists to establish new international research collaborations rather than to create effective collaborations (in terms of productivity) (Defazio, Lockett, and Wright 2009, 304).
+A single market for research is developing within the EU: a study comparing intra-EU and extra-EU co-publication patterns shows a combination of Europeanization and internationalization trends (Mattsson et al. 2008, 573).
+International collaboration also includes bi-regional collaboration (such as EU-28 co-publishing with Latin America), with the US's powerful role as the main collaborating partner for almost all countries involved in such collaborations (Belli and Baltà 2019, 1465).

 The present study shows that the dramatic growth of internationalization is moving European systems away from institutional collaboration and single authorship while national collaboration remains strong.
 With similar but slower processes in underperforming CEE countries, a decade of change in Europe shows domestic output remaining flat, with internationally co-authored articles increasing steadily.
 While total research output has increased dramatically (by 46.0% in EU-15 and by 30.9% in EU-13), this growth is attributable almost entirely to internationally co-authored papers.
-The dominant feature of IRC in Europe is the strength of collaboration with the US; the United Kingdom, Germany, and France collaborate more intensively with the US than any

-European country collaborates with any other European country.
+The dominant feature of IRC in Europe is the strength of collaboration with the US; the United Kingdom, Germany, and France collaborate more intensively with the US than any European country collaborates with any other European country (Table 3).
 Nevertheless, collaboration patterns indicate that geographic, linguistic, and historical ties remain strong.
 In general, IRC pays off in terms of citation premium in European systems; all collaborations with top 20 partners are win-win, increasing citation rates for both partners.